 4. Antioxidant Protection

-Saffron is rich in antioxidants like crocin and safranal, which protect the body from oxidative stress and free radical damage.
+Saffron is rich in antioxidants, such as crocin and safranal, which help protect the body from oxidative stress and free radical damage.

 These potent compounds help slow down the aging process, support healthy skin, and may reduce the risk of chronic diseases such as cancer and heart disease.
 Regular consumption can provide long-term health benefits.